TimTree/wheel-of-fortune-wheel-demo/README.md

 * Uses the [crypto-random API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) to securely determine where the wheel stops
 * Can programmatically tell what value the wheel landed at

-## Take the survey!
+## Survey

-I'm gathering feedback on the wheel demo to figure out how to further improve the wheel.
-[Click here for the survey](https://forms.gle/oBiGSo1aivxQbdHp7).
+From January 20 to February 10, 2020, I ran a survey on the wheel demo to figure out how to further improve the wheel.
+[Click here for a summary of the survey results.](https://www.gamesbytim.com/2020/02/wheel-of-fortune-wheel-demo-survey.html)

 ## To Do